Are there Aboriginal Athletes Participating in the 2012 Games? You bet there are!

 Aboriginal Olympians over time

-There have been some outstanding Aboriginal athletes compete in the Olympic Games over the years, the earliest being Joseph Benjamin Keeper.
+There have been some outstanding Aboriginal athletes competing in the Olympic Games over the years, the earliest being Joseph Benjamin Keeper.
 A member of the Norway House Cree First Nation, Manitoba, Keeper was on the Canadian team that competed in the 1912 Olympic Games in Stockholm.
-He raced in the 5,000 and 10,000-meter races, finishing fourth in the 10,000 event which no other Canadian to date has managed to match or supercede.
+He raced in the 5,000 and 10,000-meter races, finishing fourth in the 10,000 event which no other Canadian to date has managed to match or supersede.
 He is considered one of Canada’s greatest distance runners, is a member of the Canadian Olympic Hall of Fame and was inducted into the Manitoba Sports Hall of Fame in 1984.

-Keeper joined army in 1916, and as a member of the 107th Pioneer Battalion, his outstanding aptitude for distance running was put to use as a dispatch carrier.
-In 1917, he and Tom Longboat won the an inter-Allied cross-country championship near Vimy Ridge.
+Keeper joined the army in 1916, and as a member of the 107th Pioneer Battalion, his outstanding aptitude for distance running was put to use as a dispatch carrier.
+In 1917, he and Tom Longboat won the inter-Allied cross-country championship near Vimy Ridge.

-Other Canadian Aboriginal Olympians are
+Other Canadian Aboriginal Olympians are:

 Sharon and Shirley Firth (Gwich’in), twin sisters who competed in the 1972, 1976, 1980 and 1984 Games in cross-country skiing;